- How to Learn Spanish?: Attend Spanish Classes

 But beware, we do not go empty-handed: think about taking your stuff with you every single time.
 Notebook, Spanish textbook, pens, agenda...

-The memorization process begins by listening.
+Going back to why you should stay concentrated at all times during your Spanish instruction, the memorization process begins by listening.
 This is called auditory memory.
 A student retains 20% of what he or she hears.
 You might say 20% is not a lot but on the contrary!
 It means already 20% less work at home.

 "It should be noted that in general, a student retains: